NYCPlanning/cpdocs/docs/facilitiesdb.md

 Currently, FacDB aggregates and synthesizes data sourced from 42 agencies, recording more than 31,000 facilities throughout NYC.
 A full listing of the facility types is provided in the Data Dictionary.

 Historically, these records were updated only once per year.
 Beginning with this latest September _, 2016 release, the database is being produced using a revamped approach that relies heavily on automating the collection and transformation of data that agencies already publish.
-The process has been automated to pull from all available source datasets twice per month, so that the database will be as up-to-date as possible.
+The process has been automated to pull from all available source datasets twice per month, so that the database will be as up-to-date as the source data.
 85% of the data sources are open datasets that agencies publish independently.

 ### Overview
 | General information |